tvpian/HPE-for-HAR/README.md

 # HPE-for-HAR
 Human Pose Estimation for multi-view Human Action Recognition

+For more details, please refer to the paper pre-print: [PoseFusion: Multi-View Pose Integration for Comprehensive Action Recognition](./preprint.pdf).

+## Contributors
+* Abhijay Singh (UID - 118592619)
+* Tharun Puthanveettil (UID - 119069516)

 # Dependencies
 The dependencies are listed in requirements.txt.
 You can install them with the following command: